 It’s also important to set a good example.
 Our kids are always watching us.
 When our plates are full of healthy whole foods, they’ll want to eat them too.

-My three year old is always stealing food off my plate, and since I have a primarily plant-based diet it’s full of lots of green veggies!
+My youngest is always stealing food off my plate, and since I have a primarily plant-based diet it’s full of lots of green veggies!

 You can get Anjali’s cookbooks Kid Chef Junior and Super Easy Baby Food on Amazon!
 The beautiful photographs of each recipe will get your kids excited to get creative in the kitchen and try new and delicious recipes!